harjoitukset/typescript-users-and-posts-v2/readme.md

 >
 > * Task 1: *filterOutDeletedPosts*
 >
->   The first task is to implement the *filterOutDeletedPosts* function.
+>   The first task is to implement the [*filterOutDeletedPosts* function](./src/filtering.ts).
 We've received complaints from our customers about deleted posts appearing in the listings.
 It's absolutely crucial that posts with a *deletedAt* timestamp are filtered out without fail.
 >
 > * Task 2: *mapPostsToUsers*
 >
->   The second task involves creating a *mapPostsToUsers* function.
+>   The second task involves creating a [*mapPostsToUsers* function](./src/mapping.ts).
 The previous implementation relied heavily on nested logic and *console.log* statements, making it incredibly challenging for our testers to conduct unit tests and for other teams to use the code.
 >
->   This function will be instrumental in associating posts with users, allowing us to provide a more comprehensive user experience.
-Each *UserWithPosts* object should contain the user's posts.
+>   This function will be instrumental in associating posts with users.
 >
 > * Task 3: *sortPostsByPublishedDate*
 >
->   Task three is to implement a *sortPostsByPublishedDate* function.
-We need this function to sort posts by *publishedAt* date using a clean and maintainable approach.
+>   Task three is to implement a [*sortPostsByPublishedDate* function](./src/sorting.ts).
+We need this function to sort posts by *publishedAt* by implementing [a sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm) ourselves.
 >
 > * Task 4: *sortUsersByRegistrationDate*
 >
->   Finally, we need to implement a *sortUsersByRegistrationDate* function.
+>   Finally, we need to implement a [*sortUsersByRegistrationDate* function](./src/sorting.ts).
 This function should sort users by their *registeredAt* date, accommodating different data types (integer and string) for this attribute.
-Storing strings and intergers in the same field is a small piece of technical debt that we need to deal with later.
+Storing strings and intergers in the same field is a small piece of technical debt that we just need to accept for now.
 >
 > The urgency of these tasks cannot be overstated.
 The previous versions relied too heavily on nested logic and *console.log* statements, making it exceptionally difficult for our testers to conduct unit tests and for the mobile and web teams to reuse the code.
 >